GluuFederation/docs-oxd-prod/3.1.1/sources/api/index.md

 }
 ```

-After redirecting to the above URL, the OpenID Connect Provider (OP) will return a
-response that looks like this to the URL your application registered as
-the redirect URI (parse out the code and state):
+After redirecting to the above URL, the OpenID Connect Provider (OP) will return a response to the URL your application registered as the redirect URI (parse out the code and state).
+It will look like this:

 ```
 HTTP/1.1 302 Found